sodium410/crto/youtubevideos.md

 Beacon ALWAYS sends task output back through the listener port, not the Team Server port.  eg: getuid

 Think of team server port like a checkpoint admin client connecting to checkpoint management server for administration
+can be more than one operator sessions, can see all sessions on client

+team server should be a linux box

+./team-server x.x.x.x password optional_profile

+can use event logs to collaborate with other operators  -- like a livechat

+operator can connect to multiple team servers
+1 for say initial access, 1 for priv esc, 1 for data exfiltration
+and maybe 1 low and slow server for long haul

+Beacon → Listener port
+Operator Client → Team Server port
+operator client is not installed on target just the beacon payload

+beacon logs on team server -- aggressor/logs

+basicaly no gui is installed on team server -- so its the oprator client that enables this gui

+reports menu -- all reports - can merge reports from multiple team servers

+So say i start the team server on gcp, operator client on local kali , and beacon payload on target
+how does beacon payload know which listener to talk to ?
+A Beacon knows which listener to communicate with because the listener information is embedded inside the Beacon payload at generation time.
+This configuration is stored in the Beacon binary itself based on the listener you select when building the payload.

+## Infrasrtucture